Saken Seifullin: Civil War

-When on June 4, 1918, the White Guard conducted a revolution, Seifullin was arrested and sent to Petropavlovsk jail.
-He was put in a Death Carriage of Ataman Boris Annenkov, where he spent 47 days.
+When, on 4 June 1918, the White Guard conducted a revolution, Seifullin was arrested and sent to Petropavlovsk jail.
+He was put in a 'Death Carriage' of Ataman Boris Annenkov, where he spent 47 days.
 He broke out of Kolchak Prison and reached his village by July.
-After two months he was forced to flee for Taraz.
+After two months, he was forced to flee to Taraz.

 Capture and execution

-Seifullin was arrested by the agents of the NKVD from Moscow on 25 April 1938 and executed in Almaty, Kazakh SSR, deemed a "threat to the society" and a "nationalist".
+Seifullin was arrested by agents of the NKVD from Moscow on 25 April 1938 and executed in Almaty, Kazakh SSR, deemed a 'threat to society' and a 'nationalist'.
 However, he was rehabilitated in 1957.